Interview with Gareth Pretorius, Creative Director

 So what was the biggest challenge then, especially with the clients and convincing them to give away so many pairs for free?

 Well, the clients came on pretty quickly.
-They came on board when they realised what the potential was.
-They were also good people.
-They also wanted to do good.
-Like I said, there are no frickin’ clients.
+They saw the potential immediately and seized an opportunity to do even more good.
+They are good people.
+Like I said, there are no clients.
 There are only partners.

-There are only people.
-There are only human beings.
-There are only people trying to solve problems.
-This idea of a client as a person who pays you is the wrong way to approach advertising.
-These guys were particularly aligned with wanting to do good.
+They are people, only human beings trying to solve problems.
+This idea of a client as a person who pays you to do work is the wrong way to approach advertising.
+These guys were particularly aligned with wanting to do good from the start so the idea naturally went that way, we all wanted the same thing.

 That was behind the ethos.
-It was behind the bigger company driver.
+It was behind the bigger holding companies larger communication plan.
 They were good people, so it was easy to do good work with them.
-There was no convincing, where there was a whole bunch of sharks in a boardroom and we had to walk in and fight the sharks and sell the idea.
+There was no convincing, like a whole bunch of sharks in a boardroom and we had to walk in and fight the sharks and sell the good idea.
+Selling a good idea to good people with a bigger plan is relatively easy.
 Logistically, it was really difficult getting a whole bunch of relatively isolated communities together to try and pull off something coordinated.
-That was difficult.
+That was difficult and I am still in awe of everyone that came together to pull it off.

-Distribution was difficult.
+Implementation, Distribution that’s difficult.
 Things like that, that’s difficult.
 Walking into a boardroom and selling good things to good people, that’s not difficult.

 How did you get the communities on board?

-The thing is, I’d say I still think everybody at the bottom is essentially good.
+The thing is, I’d say, I still think everybody at heart is essentially good.
 Everybody wants to do good.
 Some of us don’t have the time.
-Some of us can’t fit it in logistically, but if you speak to enough people, if you talk around, if you go along and if you really believe in it, you’ll find the people.
+Some of us can’t fit it in logistically, but if you speak to enough people, if you talk around, if you push sometimes and go along others and if you really believe in it, you’ll connect the right people and do the impossible.

-If you can get a corporate behind you, that’s when the magic happens because corporates can put money behind it.
-When corporates can put money behind it, people can free up their time.
+If you can get a corporate behind you, that’s when the magic happens because corporates can put money behind initiatives.
+When corporates believe in putting money behind them, people can free up their time.
 When time gets freed up, good things can happen.

-So you’ve obviously had a lot of campaigns in the past that have been traditional broadcast.
+So you’ve obviously had a lot of campaigns in the past that were multi-channel.
 How do you think digital media has reshaped the strategy when it comes to campaigns?

 I don’t think it has.